luffy2106/airflow/README.md

 Same as above.
 Take a look at the script extensibility.py.
 The example just to show that airflow provide built-in to interact to third party service with mininal code, in this case is AWS.

+### Scalability and fault tolerance

+Scalability in Apache Airflow refers to the ability of the system to handle increasing workloads by efficiently distributing tasks across multiple worker nodes.
+Airflow provides horizontal scalability through its distributed architecture, enabling users to scale out their workflow execution as needed.

+Key points related to scalability in Airflow include:
+- Executor Types: Airflow supports different executor types such as Celery, Dask, Kubernetes, and more, allowing users to choose an executor that best suits their scalability requirements.
+- Parallel Execution: Tasks within a DAG can be executed in parallel on multiple worker nodes, enabling faster processing of workflows.
+- Task Queues: Airflow uses task queues to distribute tasks among workers, ensuring efficient utilization of resources and optimal performance.
+- Cluster Configuration: Users can configure Airflow to run on a cluster of machines, allocating resources dynamically based on workload demands.

+Fault Tolerance:
+Fault tolerance in Apache Airflow refers to the system's ability to recover from failures or errors without impacting the overall execution of workflows.
+Airflow provides mechanisms to handle failures gracefully and ensure the reliability of workflow execution.

+Key aspects of fault tolerance in Airflow include:
+- Task Retries: Users can define the number of retries for each task in a DAG, enabling automatic retry of failed tasks to mitigate transient issues.
+- Retry Delay: Users can specify a delay between task retries, allowing time for potential issues to be resolved before retrying the task.
+- Deadlock Handling: Airflow detects and prevents deadlocks by monitoring task dependencies and resource availability, ensuring smooth workflow execution.
+- Task Resiliency: Airflow isolates tasks within separate processes, enhancing fault isolation and preventing failures in one task from affecting others.

+#####  Scenario

+###### Scalability
+Imagine you are part of a project E-cataloging.
+The tools has been experiencing a surge in traffic users, leading to an increase in the volume and complexity of data processing tasks.
+To handle this growth effectively, you have decided to leverage the scalability features of Apache Airflow.

+Context
+- Scenario: The tool used by thousands of people for doing cataloging
+- Challenge: The current data processing workflows, including calling model to extract data, classify section, extract logo and validate, are becoming bottlenecked due to the high workload.
+- Goal: Ensure that the data pipelines can scale out seamlessly to accommodate the increased users during the peak time without compromising performance or reliability.

+###### Fault Tolerance

+Suppose that you want to extract infor from CV but the answer is not your expectation.
+You can set up the Task Retries: Users can define the number of retries for the task of giving promt question in a DAG, enabling automatic retry of failed tasks to mitigate transient issues.

+##### Implementation

+###### Scalability

+In this context we can use the ms2-classification model in E-cataloging but we need to create fake requests.

+This implementation is quite complcated because we need to have knowledge about scalibilty such as Kurbenetes or Celery

+###### Fault Tolerance

+Set up the threshold to re-ask question to LLM whenever it gave the unexpected answer.